Poincare: Recommending Publication Venues via Treatment Effect Estimation: Related Work

 \subsection{Publication Venue Recommendation}

 Recently, several recommender systems have been proposed for academic publication venues.
-For example, Yang and Davison \cite{yang2012venue} recommend venues where similar papers are published.
-Yang et al. \cite{yang2014recommendation} improve the recommendation performance by solving venue, paper, and co-author recommendation simultaneously.
-Schnabel et al. \cite{schnabel2016recommendations} extract topics from the title and abstract and recommend venues where papers with similar topics are published.
-Luong et al. \cite{luong2012publication}, Alhoori et al. \cite{alhoori2017recommendation}, Chen et al. \cite{chen2015aver}, and Yu et al. \cite{yu2018pave} recommend venues based on academic social networks.
-For example, Chen et al. \cite{chen2015aver} employ random walks on academic social networks and extract associations of venues and authors.
+For example, Yang and Davison \citep{yang2012venue} recommend venues where similar papers are published.
+They utilize collaborative filtering for recommending venues.
+Yang et al. \citep{yang2014recommendation} improve the recommendation performance by solving venue, paper, and co-author recommendations simultaneously.
+The main benefit of these methods is their effectiveness owing to the rich data they used.
+By contrast, we use only fields of study data.
+The main advantage of our approach is that our data are easy to obtain and maintain, which is a critical benefit when we deploy and maintain the recommender system.
+However, it would be an important future direction to boost the effectiveness of our method using rich data employed in \citep{yang2012venue, yang2014recommendation}.
+Medvet et al. \citep{medvet2014publication} extract topics from the title and abstract and recommend venues where papers with similar topics are published.
+In other words, their approach is content-based.
+Our work can be situated in this line of work as \textsc{Poincare} also employs a content-based approach.
+The differences between Medvet et al. and our method are three-fold.
+First, we directly use the data on the fields of study, while Medvet et al. estimated latent fields.
+The advantage of our approach is that it is more effective and easier to implement, while the advantage of the approach employed by Medvet et al. is its broad applicability, i.e., it does not require field data.
+Second, Medvet et al. employed a distance-based approach, while \textsc{Poincare} employed a statistic model.
+The advantage of our approach is its flexibility.
+We can combine \textsc{Poincare} with any other statistical machine learning models, such as support vector machines and neural networks.
+Last but not least, our approach directly handles selection biases of venue selection, while any existing methods do not.
+Chen et al. \citep{chen2015aver} and other authors \citep{luong2012publication, luong2012exploiting, alhoori2017recommendation, yu2018pave} recommend venues based on academic social networks.
+For example, Chen et al. \citep{chen2015aver} employ random walks on academic social networks and extract associations of venues and authors.
+Therefore, these systems tend to recommend venues where similar authors published papers.
+Feng et al. \citep{feng2019deep} used word embedding and deep neural networks to recommend publication venues in the biomedical field.
 Overall, the existing methods recommend the most likely venues, and they do not aim to maximize the influence of the paper.
 In other words, they are all association-based recommendation approaches.
-In contrast, we propose potential influence-based recommendation in this study.
+In contrast, we propose a potential influence-based recommendation method in this study.